draik/SysAdminTools/jira_cli/README.md

 This script connects to Jira, using the REST API.
 The creation and updating of a Jira issue is faster
 through the REST API, than through the web interface.

+CAVEAT
+---
+When creating an Epic issue, it requires a name entry.
+This is NOT a named value (e.g. epic_name), but a
+customfield value entry.
+In my default Jira installation,
+the custom field is customfield_10102.
+If it fails to create
+an Epic issue, it is because of this field number.

 Usage